usnistgov/REFPROP-wrappers/wrappers/Excel/README.md

 3. Copy your Refprop FLUIDS and MIXTURES folders into the refprop folder just created
 4. Copy the "librefprop.dylib" created in Step 1 into the refprop folder
 5. Move your copy of "REFPROP.XLA" and "REFPROP_Ribbon.xlam" to "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/", replacing $USER with your username
 6. Open Excel, select Developer tab, click on 'Excel Add-ins'.
 Click 'Browse' and navigate to "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/REFPROP.XLA"; select file and click 'Open'.
 Make sure the box for 'Refprop' is checked.
+Repeat for "REFPROP_Ribbon.xlam" and select 'REFPROP Ribbon'.
 7. Open Visual Basic editor (top left icon inside Developer tab).
 Inside the project box (upper left) double-click 'Refprop10Code' under REFPROPExcelSpreadsheet/Modules.
 8. Perform the following code edits: